Swissgrid-AG-External/coding_challenges/po_swe/README.md

 - Addressing problems
 - Clear communication

+Technical stuff is not so important although if you can bring great technical solutions please let us know!
 ## Deliverables

 Please think about this problem and communicate in a 10 min pitch to the management how you would tackle it.